 A minor or an adult who has suffered physical or mental incapacitation may not be able to meet critical basic needs for health, safety, nutrition, and education.
 The process of establishing a guardianship can help protect the young (or incapacitated) person from harm.
 For instance, your elderly father might be struggling with dementia and need assistance to manage critical financial and legal issues in his life.

 Elder law covers a gamut of subjects related to the legal and financial concerns of senior citizens.
 For instance, maybe an elderly parent needs to reorganize her finances to qualify for a benefits program like Medicaid or Veterans benefits.
 Or perhaps you want to revise a will, trust, or advance healthcare directive to ensure that a senior’s wishes will be fairly executed.
 Our experienced elder law attorney can help.

-Taking care of a child or adult who’s mentally or physically incapacitated can be emotionally, financially and physically draining.
-Our attorneys can help you understand how to reconcile with this commitment by helping you establish trusts and other vehicles, qualifying for or protecting benefits, and developing structured ways for the special needs person to inherit money from an estate.
+Taking care of a child or adult who’s mentally or physically incapacitated can be emotionally, financially, and physically draining.
+Our attorneys can help you understand how to accept this commitment by helping you establish trusts and other vehicles, qualifying for or protecting benefits, and developing structured ways for the special needs person to inherit money from an estate.